 You don’t need to have any special skills, talents or expertise to become a carer.

 We are looking for people and families from all walks of life who could care for children and young people in their own homes.
 We need carers who could provide care to sibling groups, single children of all ages and adolescents who have complex needs.
-Cares can choose they type of care they would like to provide including:
+Carers can choose the type of care they would like to provide including:

 - Respite care (one or two weekends a month)